ADEYIhorizon/alx-system_engineering-devops/0x00-shell_basics/README.md

 Command to list file in current working directory, parent directory and /boot directory Command to display file type
-Script to create symbolic link
+Script to create symbolic link script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.